tltommu/To_do_app/README.md

 ∴A⇒(B∨D)
 Which means:
-If an action occurred, there will always exist some observable consequence — either direct evidence 𝐵
-B, or evidence of tampering
+If an action occurred, there will always exist some observable consequence — either direct evidence 𝐵, or evidence of tampering
-𝐷
-D.
+𝐷.

 Therefore, evidence is a perfect reflection of whether the action occurred (no false positives or false negatives)